A Long Decade? Or a Few Short Years?

 In these past 2+ years, not a single promised blessing from our Heavenly Father has been withdrawn.
 In the single most important part of our life—our relationship with God the Father—nothing has changed.
 Nothing.
 Nada.
 Not one jot nor one tittle of the Word of God has been altered because of a world full of peace destroyers.

 Not only is eternity promised and guaranteed, but grace and peace are promised for us here and now.
 Are we surrounded by peace?
 Or course not.
 Jesus told His disciples, “These things I have spoken unto you, that in me ye might have peace.
-In the world ye shall have tribulation: but be of good cheer; I have overcome the world.
+In the world ye shall have tribulation: but be of good cheer; I have overcome the world."
 (John 16:33 KJV Emphasis added).
 There was never a promise that life in this world would be peaceful but that we could have peace in our inner man regardless of what is going on around us.

 There will not be peace around us as long as wars, and rumors of nuclear wars and global pandemics flood our television screens.
 Not as long as good people are willing to fight over masks and vaccines.
 Not as long as families are willing to give up on each other over petty differences.
 Not as long as churches are willing to split over anything and everything.

-But peace is available to us; a peace that passes human understanding is promised to us if we take our eyes off this world which is in full-on self-destruct mode and place them on Him—the Author of and Perfector of our faith.
+But peace is available to us; a peace that passes human understanding is promised to us if we take our eyes off this world which is in full-on self-destruct mode and place them on Him—the Author of and Perfecter of our faith.

 These chapters of Ephesians that are filled with God’s promises are still true.
 God warns those who would add to or take away from His Word.
 His Word is settled.
 There are no new promises made and none withdrawn.